SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 "That's good to hear, I'm sure she will come up with something amazing."

-"I wonder if it will be fancy or casual?
+"I wonder if it will be fancy or casual.
 Do you think I need a new dress for it?
 What if I accidentally overdress?
 Oh, so many possibilities."

 Twilight took a moment to answer, thinking before she said, "I'm sure she will give you notice of what to wear before the date, she's good at planning."